Marshall Applewhite: Career

 Applewhite moved to New York City in an unsuccessful attempt to begin a professional singing career upon finishing his education in Colorado.
 He then taught at the University of Alabama (UA).
-Applewhite lost his position there after pursuing a sexual relationship with a male student; his religious education was likely not supportive of same-sex relationships and he was subsequently frustrated by his sexual desires.
+Applewhite lost his position there after pursuing a sexual relationship with a male student; society was not supportive of same-sex relationships and he was subsequently frustrated by his sexual desires.
 He separated from his wife when she learned of the affair in 1965, and they divorced three years later.
 When Applewhite revealed to his parents that he was homosexual, his father rejected him.

 In 1965, after leaving UA, Applewhite moved to Houston to serve as chair of the music department at the University of St. Thomas.
 His students regarded him as an engaging speaker and a stylish dresser.
 He also became a locally popular singer, serving as the choral director of an Episcopal church and performing with the Houston Grand Opera.
 In Houston, Applewhite was briefly openly gay but also pursued a relationship with a young woman, who left him under pressure from her family; he was greatly upset by this outcome.
 He resigned from the University of St. Thomas in 1970, citing depression and other emotional problems.
 Robert Balch and David Taylor, sociologists who studied Applewhite's group, speculate that this departure was prompted by another affair between Applewhite and a student.
 The president of the university later recalled that Applewhite was often mentally jumbled and disorganized near the end of his employment.

 In 1971, Applewhite briefly moved to New Mexico, where he operated a delicatessen.
 He was popular with customers but decided to return to Texas later that year.
 Applewhite's father died around that time; the loss took a significant emotional toll on him, causing severe depression.
-His debts mounted, forcing him to borrow money from friends.
+His debts mounted, leading him to borrow money from friends.